Welcome to today's edition of the Rush 24-7 podcast.

 It's funny, by the way, the Palm Beach Post today has got this big long story on the Democrats and their plan to redo the primary here in Florida with mail-ins.

-Oh, you know what I got in the mail yesterday?
+Every Democrat for oh, oh, you know what I got in the mail yesterday?

-I got my notice from the IRS that my stimulus check is that you get yours.
+I got my notice from the IRS that my stimulus check is that you get yours, except I'm not going to get one.

 He says, now remember, you don't get one of these unless you file a 2007 tax return.

-This This is this is perfect electioneer politics.
+This is perfect election year politics.

-They can't even run their own business.
+And it's funny, they can't even run their own business.

 In the meantime, somebody sent me this, and I wish I knew who did it so I could credit them.